SukkoPera/N64PadForArduino/README.md

 ### GameCube
 ![GameCube Pinout](extras/GameCubeControllerPinout.jpg)

-NOTE: The 5V pin on GC controllers seems to only be used to power the rumble motors.
+NOTE: The 5V pin seems to only be used to power the rumble motors.
 Since this library doesn't currently support them, it can be left unconnected.

 ## Compatibility List
 N64PadForArduino was primarily tested with official Nintendo controllers, but it aims to be compatible with all devices.
 If you find one that doesn't work, please open an issue and I'll do my best to add support for it.

-Regarding Arduino boards, it was tested on the Uno and Leonardo.
-Other AVR-based boards (Mega?) should work, but the library might need some tailoring regarding interrupt setup.
+Regarding Arduino boards, it was tested on the Uno, Leonardo and Mega.
+Other AVR-based boards should work, but the library might need some tailoring regarding interrupt setup.

 It will NOT work on the ESP8266 and ESP32, as the ISR is written in assembly.
-Those CPUs are faster though, and might be got to work without using interrupts.

 ## Releases
 If you want to use this library, you are recommended to get [the latest release](https://github.com/SukkoPera/N64PadForArduino/releases) rather than the current git version, as the latter might be under development and is not guaranteed to be working.